Signed in as:

 Patients with joint laxity or Ehlers-Danlos Syndrome often experience instability, fatigue, and proprioceptive challenges that affect orofacial control.

-When the tongue rests low or forward instead of gently suctioned to the palate, it can impact breathing, swallowing, and craniofaci
+When the tongue rests low or forward instead of gently suctioned to the palate, it can impact breathing, swallowing, and craniofacial development.

 Palatal or skeletal expansion changes the oral environment, and muscle adaptation is essential for long-term stability.